 We will continue our learning of the covariance vs correlation differences with these applications of the correlation matrix.

-When there are large amounts of data, the goal is to see patterns.
-As such, a correlation matrix is used to find a pattern in the data and see whether the variables highly correlate with each other.
+- The goal when dealing with large amounts of data is to find patterns.
+As a result, a correlation matrix is used to look for a pattern in the data and determine whether the variables are highly correlated.

 Basis for comparison